fiolkaf/synco/README.md

-# synco - Functional Plain Javascript Object with property modification and access by uri.
+### synco - JS object with property modification and access by uri.

 ## Usage:
 ```